 Just before going into the operating room and drifting off to sleep, young children may be given a special, sweet-tasting drink (that kids may call "silly medicine").
-Depending on your child's age or ability to cooperate, it may be appropriate to administer this "silly medicine" by spraying it into the nose.
-The medicine is absorbed well through the stomach or nose and allows a child to be sedated before going into the operating room.
+Depending on your child's age or ability to cooperate, it may be appropriate to administer this "silly medicine" by spraying it into the nose or by using a small, soft, lubricated catheter to squirt it into the rectum (which might be used if a child won't cooperate by drinking).
+The medicine is absorbed well through the stomach, nose, or rectum, and allows your child to be sedated before going into the operating room.

 For minor procedures, a sedative may not be needed.
 In fact, some children may prefer not to be sedated.
-Depending on what's best for your child, the decision of whether or not to use sedation beforehand is made by the anesthesiologist, using your input.
+Depending on what's best for your child, the decision of whether or not to sedate him or her beforehand is made by the anesthesiologist, using your input.

 If general anesthesia is used, the anesthesiologist will start transitioning your child from the normal awake state to the sleepy state of anesthesia.
 This is referred to as induction, which is usually done by either injecting medication through an IV or by inhaling gases through a mask.

 If, like many kids, your child is afraid of needles, the good news is that he or she may not have to get one while awake.
-Pediatric anesthesiologists often will begin the induction process by giving inhaled medicine.
+Pediatric anesthesiologists often will begin the induction process on fairly healthy kids using a mask.
 Why?
-Not only are children often afraid of needles, but they may also have a hard time staying still and calm.
-The mask delivers medicine to make kids sleepy and help them relax before and during the surgery.
-That way, they'll already be asleep when the IV is inserted for general anesthesia or when a shot is given to numb a certain part or area of the body for local or regional anesthesia.
+Because not only are children often afraid of needles, they may have a hard time staying still and calm.
+So, the mask delivers medication to make kids sleepy and help them relax before and during the surgery.
+That way, they won't be awake when the IV is inserted for general anesthesia or when a shot is given to numb a certain part or area of the body for local or regional anesthesia.

-When using general anesthesia, the anesthesiologist will monitor your child's heart rate, blood pressure, breathing rate, and oxygen level; continue to deliver anesthesia; and keep your child as comfortable as possible throughout the operation.
+When using general anesthesia, the anesthesiologist will monitor your child's vital signs, continue to deliver anesthesia, and keep your child as comfortable as possible throughout the operation.

 To help your child breathe and/or to help deliver general anesthesia during the operation, the anesthesiologist may use an endotracheal tube (a plastic tube that's placed into the windpipe through the mouth or nose) or laryngeal mask airway (LMA — a mask with a tube that fits into the back of the mouth).